Jhan Mariñez: Sultanes de Monterrey

 On February 5, 2020, Mariñez signed with the Sultanes de Monterrey of the Mexican League.
 Mariñez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 After the 2020 season, he played for Águilas Cibaeñas of the Dominican Professional Baseball League (LIDOM).
 He has also played for Dominican Republic in the 2021 Caribbean Series.

 Chicago White Sox (second stint)

 On January 14, 2022, Mariñez signed with the Bravos de León of the Mexican League.
 However, prior to the 2022 LMB season, on March 8, his contract was purchased by the Chicago White Sox organization.
 In 14 games for the Triple–A Charlotte Knights, struggling to a 7.88 ERA with 22 strikeouts across 24.0 innings of work.
 Mariñez elected free agency following the season on November 10.

 Conspiradores de Querétaro

 On February 19, 2024, Mariñez signed with the Conspiradores de Querétaro of the Mexican League.
 In 36 appearances for Querétaro, he posted a 3–2 record and 3.79 ERA with 33 strikeouts and 15 saves across 35 2/3 innings pitched.

+Mariñez made 41 relief appearances for the Conspiradores in 2025, posting a 3–1 record with a 6.42 ERA and 28 strikeouts across 40 2/3 innings pitched.

+El Águila de Veracruz

+On March 4, 2026, Mariñez and Yairo Muñoz were traded to El Águila de Veracruz of the Mexican League in exchange for Esmil Rogers and Rangel Ravelo.
+In 37 relief appearances for Veracruz, he posted a 2–3 record with a 4.79 ERA and 44 strikeouts across 35 2/3 innings pitched.

+Charros de Jalisco

+On August 4, 2026, Mariñez was traded to the Charros de Jalisco of the Mexican League.